endurantgames/cosmiclegends/src/classes/monstrosity.md

 At the start of Volume 1, choose two abilities from this list.

 ::::: {.ability-list .v1 } ::::::::::
+All-Consuming Rage

+:   Your mind is a towering inferno of pain and anger.
+You can spend
+    1 Might or 1 Health to ignore any psychic or telepathic effect used against yourself.

 Boundless Fortitude

 :   You are amazingly hard to hurt.
 Increase your maximum